 - Proposed date and location (the more specific, the better)

-- A copy of your risk assessment and level of Public Liability Insurance (if applicable)
+- A copy of your risk assessment and relevant Public Liability Insurance.

 Kent and East Sussex (including Bedgebury): firstname.lastname@example.org